 If you’re just getting started in photography and you don’t have a creative bone in your body, don’t worry.
 If you have the passion and you’re willing to work hard, you too can develop a creative eye or perhaps nurture one you never knew you had.
-The great thing about photography in our modern age is the learning curve is much faster to reaching a high level of proficiency.
+The great thing about photography in our modern age is the learning curve is much faster to reach a high level of proficiency.
 What normally took years for some to achieve has been moved forward dramatically.

 One of the first traps many fall into when taking landscape photographs is that they center their subjects, or place their horizon lines dead center.
 This is where most frustrations start with newcomers to the photographic arts when they don’t come from a creative background.
 These photographs are quickly ignored and deleted.
 They don’t realize that the problem lies with their photography composition.

 The key to good photography is to excite the eye of the viewer.
 When the subject is placed in the center of the frame the eye stops exploring the frame.
-In our western culture we read from left to right.
+In our western culture, we read from left to right.
 Subsequently, when you compose a photograph why wouldn’t you visually do the same?
 The key is to keep the viewer engaged as long as possible.

-There is simple and basic way to do this.
+There is a simple and basic way to do this.
 I always start by engaging what’s widely know as the Rule of Thirds.
 This simple and instantly creative tool is key to learn and start your creative journey.

-All photographic devices from smart phones to the most expensive digital SLRs have the option of turning on a rule of thirds grid buried in their menu.
+All photographic devices from smartphones to the most expensive digital SLRs have the option of turning on a rule of thirds grid buried in their menu.
 So stop reading this for a moment and have a look and turn this on option on.
-It will appear in your view finder or on your smart phones screen.
+It will appear in your viewfinder or on your smartphone’s screen.

 You will notice a simple grid appears.
 You will notice intersecting lines.
 These intersections are what I call hot spots.
 In 35 mm frame ( the most common format) you’ll find 4.
 These points are your first creative keys in assisting with your photography composition.